The Future of Travel Spending: Expert Predictions and Budget Strategies for 2025 and Beyond

 Labor Shortages Affect Prices

-Many hotels, restaurants, and tour companies still have trouble finding enough staff after the pandemic.
-To attract workers, they pay higher wages and pass these costs on to travelers.
-Whether staying at a small hotel in Paris or going on a luxury safari in Kenya, prices are higher because of these staffing challenges.
+Many hotels, restaurants, and tour companies still cannot find enough staff after the worldwide illness.
+To get workers, they now give better pay.
+They then pass these extra costs to people who travel.
+No matter if you stay at a small hotel in Paris or go for a top safari in Kenya, the prices are up because of the same staffing problem.

 Fuel Costs Impact Airfares